• Skip to primary navigation

 1. Easy to double in size using a standard large casserole dish or cake pan.

-6. You can add some drained cooked beans or corn.
+6. You can add some drained cooked beans, corn, or green chiles.

 9. Will be good refrigerated for 3-4 days or frozen for 3-4 months.